 Burg added that they had asked some of the people to open up the urn or box which supposedly contained the cremains.
-In some cases, the tested remains revealed they consisted of cement dust, in some,wires and metal were placed in the urn to make it feel heavier.
+In many cases, the tested remains revealed they consisted of cement dust, wires and metal were placed in the urn to make it feel heavier.

-Because the litigation is still in its infancy, Burg Simpson has not recovered further information on Sunset Mesa.
+Because the litigation is still in its infancy, Burg Simpson has not recovered or been able to get further information on Sunset Mesa.
 The FBI seized all of the records and all of the computers, and have kept it for over two years, Burg and TeSelle explained.

-Last December, Burg said the Arizona case went to court resulting in a $58 million verdict. .
+Last December, Burg said the Arizona case went to court resulting in a $58.5 million verdict, what is believed to be one of the largest verdicts in the history of the state.
 In the Colorado case, the Burg Simpson attorneys are proceeding against Hess, her mother and father, who was not indicted, and the companies who purchased the bodies.